Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ---

 ### 🛄 Configuring Asset Trap/Claims with PalletXcm
-The `AssetTrap` configuration type allows us to decide what to do with assets that remain in the holding register after the XCM instructions are executed.
-Similarly `AssetClaim` allows use to decide how to claim back assets that were trapped.
+The `AssetTrap` configuration item allows us to decide what to do with assets that remain in the holding register after the XCM instructions are executed.
+Similarly `AssetClaim` allows us to decide how to reclaim assets that were trapped.

 ```rust
 impl Config for XcmConfig {